 Afterwards, you’ll feel a lot better, certainly more organised, and ready to tackle the issue of re-shuffling what’s left.
-Many of us live in small spaces, and it may seem impossible to find space to house all our belongings.
-What are the best tips and hacks, for those hidden storage solutions?
-Well, these are our top 5 hidden storage ideas, 1 for each room of your home.
+Many of us live in small spaces and it may seem impossible to find space to house all our belongings; especially in the bathroom, which is often the smallest room in the house despite requiring a bunch of STUFF!

 Hidden Storage Ideas

 HallUnder the stairs is not just for Harry Potter to hang out.
 It might be an awkward shape but getting a carpenter to fashion some storage here is a brilliant and space-saving idea.
 Create extra storage with shaped and fitted cupboards and drawers that pull out, which you can then fill with shoes, hang up the dog’s lead, or use it as a toy storage after the kids have been put to bed.
 Hide your cleaning products, your vacuum cleaner in the tallest part, and slide them all out of sight, leaving only a hallway with an excellent first impression.

 BedroomYour bedroom might be small but there’s lots of space hidden away under your bed, so use it.
 Banish the dust bunnies and reclaim some wasted and unused space.
 Use old drawers – check out the local tip – and add castors it’s one of our favourite cheap and cheerful storage ideas that simply slides away out of sight.